Unravelling inter-channel quantum interference in below-threshold nonsequential double ionization with statistical measures: Background

 \subsection{Target considerations}

 Here, we will consider Argon, for which there are six main excitation channels.
 The absolute values of the ionization potential associated with the neutral and singly ionized target are $E^{(\mathcal{C})}_{1g}=0.58$ a.u and $E^{(\mathcal{C})}_{2g}= 1.016$ a.u., respectively for all channels $\mathcal{C}=1$ to $6$.
 The electronic configuration before excitation is $1s^22s^22p^63s^23p^5$ for all channels, but in channel 1 a hole is created in $3s$ upon recollision $(3s3p^6)$.
 For $\mathcal{C}=2$ to 6, the second electron electron is excited from the outer shell.
 These channels are given in Table \ref{tab:channels}.
+The fine structure has been neglected as typical fine-structure energy splittings for low-lying levels of Ar and Ar$^+$ are of the order of $\Delta E_{\rm fs}\sim 10^{-3} - 10^{-2}~{\rm a.u.}$, which is tiny in comparison with the remaining energy scales in this work.
+In order for all these channels to interfere, it is necessary that, in addition to final momentum states, the final ionic state be the same, i.e., $3s^23p^4$.
+However, we have frozen the ion in our computations, thus neglecting the recombination process from the intermediate state $3s3p^5$ in channel 1.
+Because the present work serves more as proof of concept of the statistical methods used to quantify interference and the hierarchy of channel contributions, it is legitimate to neglect recombination process.
+However, it should be incorporated in a more realistic comparison.